 If we think we have directly detected dark energy in an underground laboratory, we need independent confirmation, from observations also made outside this laboratory.Sunny Vagnozzi

 Unravel the mystery

 The scientific community first detected dark matter in the 20s, and has had more time to study it.
-“With this discovery we now want to take a step forward and better understand what it is, how it interacts with other types of matter and so on.
-On energy, on the other hand, we are decades behind: detecting it so directly could help us catch up, ”says Vagnozzi.
+"With this discovery we now want to take a step forward and better understand what it is, how it interacts with other types of matter, and so on.
+On energy, on the other hand, we are decades behind: detecting it so directly could help us regain ground," says Vagnozzi.

 Dark energy: all "fault" of the sun

 In an effort to help "recover" dark matter research, Vagnozzi and his team of co-authors built a physical model that uses a so-called screening mechanism to hide any "fifth force" associated with small-scale dark energy.

 This mechanism, called chameleon shield, suggested that the excess in the XENON1T experiment could be explained by dark energy particles produced in a region of the Sun called the tachocline, where magnetic fields are particularly strong.

 If all goes according to plan and the XENON1T results are confirmed, the next updates could lead to the first direct detection of dark energy within the next decade.